Zlmaoooo/AlgoMate/README.md

-# AlgoMate 🚀
+# AlgoMate GUI 🚀

-AlgoMate is a **feature-rich advanced calculator** built with Java Swing.
+AlgoMate GUI is a **feature-rich advanced calculator** built with Java Swing.
 It provides a clean and interactive GUI to perform basic and advanced arithmetic operations seamlessly.
 This project was developed as part of our **college team project**, where we explored Java GUI programming and Git collaboration.

 ---

 ## ✨ Features

-- 📌 **User-friendly GUI** with interactive buttons
+- 📌 **Graphical User Interface (GUI)** with interactive buttons
 - 🔢 **Basic Arithmetic Operations** (Addition, Subtraction, Multiplication, Division)
 - 🧮 **Advanced Calculation Support** (Expression evaluation)
 - 🎨 **Modern Interface** using Java Swing

 ---

-## 📸 Preview
+## 📸 GUI Preview

-(Attach screenshots or GIFs of your application here)
+(Add screenshots or GIFs of the application here)

 ---